gkz/prelude-ls/README.md

 For developers looking to contribute you must have [LiveScript](http://gkz.github.com/LiveScript/) - install via npm using `sudo npm install -g LiveScript`.
 Use the commands `slake test` to run tests (always write any tests for any additions).
 Run `slake build:all` to build everything and run tests.

 ## Functions

+**Following is out of date - gh-pages site is coming soon with fresh docs**

 #### compose
     :: ...Funcs -> Func
     (...funcs) -> f1 >> f2 >> ... >> fn